 Sustaining injuries from a motorcycle accident can require immediate medical care.
 The cost of medical transportation, and medical treatment for injuries, can quickly add up and become an enormous source of stress for the average person.

-If you or a loved one has suffered a motorcycle injury, you may be entitled to financial compensation to recover your damages.
-This can best be determined through a thorough case evaluation with a seasoned motorcycle accident attorney.
+If you or a loved one are a motorcycle accident victim, you may be entitled to financial compensation to recover your damages.
+This can best be determined through a free case evaluation with an experienced motorcycle accident lawyer.